A wreath shaped charcuterie board with candy and cookies and a large red bow made with string licorice.

 Bonus Tip: Add a touch of whimsy by dusting some confectioners' sugar over the fruit, creating a fun snowy effect.

-another photo of the holiday dessert charcuterie board.
+Another photo of the holiday dessert charcuterie board.

 What types of treats can I include on a Christmas dessert charcuterie board?